Inspections for Operators & Businesses

 Public Health inspects food premises to ensure compliance with the Ontario Food Premises Regulation 493/17.
 This includes mobile food vendors operating within Wellington and Dufferin Counties and the City of Guelph.
 Every year mobile food vendors are required to renew their business licence.
 Please contact the respective municipality office to discuss the requirements for applying for and obtaining a business licence.

-Once the business licence application is submitted, please call Public Health at 1-800-265-7293 ext.
+Once the business licence application is submitted, please call us at 1-800-265-7293 ext.
 4753 to schedule an inspection for your food truck.
+You may also fill out the Special Event Organizer Application Form to request an inspection.

 Disclosure